Parenting can make us spend every minute taking care of our kids. Learn how to balance parenthood with other parts of your life.

 1. Schedule a time for hobbies

 Somewhere between sleep deprivation and kid-related costs, hobbies fall beneath other priorities.
 And yes, you can squeeze some hobbies during nap time (like reading), but many need a few hours (like hiking).

 Consider blocking off a part—or even all—of a day to do something you enjoy.

-Maybe you’ll sign up for a dance class, pick up swimming laps again, or yes, set aside mornings for daily hikes.
-By scheduling in time for your hobbies, you’re more likely to commit to them and treat as an obligation.
+Maybe you’ll sign up for a dance class, pick up gardening again, or set mornings aside for daily walks.
+By scheduling your hobbies and fitting them into your routine, you’re more likely to commit to them and treat as an obligation.